Posts tagged speaking practice

 Practice Your Talk on the Subway

-This might sound crazy, but the subway is a perfect place to practice your
+This might sound crazy, but the subway is a perfect place to practice your public speaking.

 What?!
 Yes, that’s right!